-- 1. To do so, click on in the Header bar.
+- 1. Click on in the Header bar.
 The Bandwidth Mode dialog opens. - 2.
 Select the desired setting: - HiRes: The images are transferred using the settings made in the camera. - LoRes: Images are delivered at the frame rate, resolution and image quality as defined in the Program Settings for LoRes. - Unchanged: Use this to return to the original setting of the camera.